DuxCommerce/DuxCommerce.Community/README.md

 # DuxCommerce: a free eCommerce solution for Orchard Core

-DuxCommerce is a free eCommerce solution built on Orchard Core framework, with the goal of making Orchard Core a competitive eCommerce platform.
+DuxCommerce is a powerful and free eCommerce solution built on the Orchard Core framework.
+It is designed to transform Orchard Core into a competitive and feature-rich eCommerce platform.

 ## Getting Started